-Subsequent to year end, in August and September 2021, New Zealand has gone into COVID19 level 3 and 4 lockdown which has had an impact for all of our service delivery.
-The Plunket Well Child service is considered essential and has continued to be delivered virtually during these lockdowns.
+The Plunket Well Child service is considered essential and has continued to be delivered during various COVID19 lockdowns.
 The potential financial impact of these lockdowns has been mitigated by the Government continuing to pay our scheduled amounts regardless of delivery volumes during the lockdown periods.
-Plunket's fundraising has been impacted with events deferred until a later date.
+Plunket's fundraising has been impacted with events cancelled or deferred until a later date.